 P Girl Names: Peridot

 Number of births in 2018: fewer than five

 Number of births in 2017: fewer than five

 We’re naming kids Hunter and Olive.
-Emerald entered the US Top 1000 this year.
+Emerald entered the US Top 1000 recently.
 And speaking of Emerald, Ruby and Pearl are popular, too.
 So how ’bout Peridot?
 It’s a green gemstone, spanning both categories.
 One possible challenge: it can be pronounced with a -dot or a -doe.
 But that doubles the potential nicknames, plus the obvious Peri.

 I’ve yet to write about Peridot, but please check back and I’ll update when I do.

 P Girl Names: Persephone

 Number of births in 2017: 222